 External Audit - Due to the impact of Covid-19, in line with national guidance the deadlines to produce the audited statement of accounts and the external auditors VFM opinion was pushed back to 30 November at the latest.
-The final Annual Governance Statement will take account of any issues arising from the audit.
+There were no significant issues arising from the external audit.

-External Inspection Agencies
+External Inspection Agencies: